Glico: Advertisement

-Ezaki Glico's large LED sign located above Dōtonbori in Osaka has been a landmark of the city since its initial construction in 1935.
-It bears the Glico running man on a blue race track, as well as some of Osaka's other landmarks in the background.
-The giant neon sign has been revised on several occasions in order to celebrate events such as the World Cup and to bolster team spirit for Osaka's baseball team, the Hanshin Tigers.
-As the sign is quite well known, it has long been a popular photo stop for tourists as well as locals.
+Ezaki Glico's large LED sign located above Dōtonbori in Osaka has been a landmark of the city since its initial installation in 1935.
+It bears the Glico running man on a blue race track.
+The giant sign has been revised on several occasions in order to celebrate events such as the World Cup and to bolster team spirit for Osaka's baseball team, the Hanshin Tigers.
+The sign has long been a popular photo stop for both tourists and locals.

-Ezaki Glico was also the main sponsor of the anime series Tetsujin 28 (1963–1966, the original Japanese version of Gigantor).
+Ezaki Glico was the main sponsor of the anime series Tetsujin 28 (1963–1966, the original Japanese version of Gigantor).

+British claymation characters Wallace and Gromit have been used to advertise Pucchin Pudding.

+Glico Man advertisment in Dōtonbori (Osaka).